 Skunkbear and Sashay joined us mid day, after getting off trail near Pyramid lake.
 Sadly Sashay had strained his knee, probably due to all the clambering over blowdowns and brush during the Lions Head creek bushwhack.
 It’s a wonder the rest of us made it through unscathed.
 Their plans were uncertain depending on the severity of his injury.
 They hoped to find a doctor but as it was Sunday, nothing could be done this day.
 They were now at least a day behind us mileage-wise and would definitely need to stay in town longer.

 Wolverine’s plans had changed as well.
-She’d accepted a new teaching position, so now had a hard deadline for finishing the trail.
+She’d accepted a new teaching position, so now she had a hard deadline for finishing the trail.
 She needed to hike close to my planned pace, thus it made sense for us to stick together through grizzly bear country, most likely all the way through Glacier NP.
 We’d been a good team through the bushwhack section.
 She’d handled it with grace and confidence and I admired her tenacity and dedication to the trail.
 I was sad about our inevitable separation from Sashay and Skunkbear.
 They were Wolverine’s original tramily and my adopted one.
 But this is how it so often goes on trails.
-People have different paces, objectives, and needs.
+People have different paces, objectives, and priorities.
 Goodbys are sometimes final and sometimes not…you just never know.
 At least we all had a great dinner together at a wonderful restaurant, Two Tone Cafe.
 I had the signature Thai nachos, which were again one of the best things I’ve eaten on trail.
 I was grateful for the wonderful company, food, and town services.
 Another trail town that ranks high on the list!